 - Dry heaving

-Signs your Dog Suffers from Travel Anxiety
+Signs of Dog Travel Anxiety

 Does your four-legged friend run and hide when you pick up your car keys?
-Dog can’t talk, but they have man ways of conveying their feelings if they don’t want to do something; if your canine companion suffers from a fear of cars, he will likely show you in one of these ways.
+Dog can’t talk, but they have many ways of conveying their feelings if they don’t want to do something; if your canine companion suffers from a fear of cars, he will likely show you in one of these ways.

 - Refusing to get into the car (this can be a real issue with big dogs)

-- Whining, whimpering or crying
+- Whining, whimpering, crying or barking

 - Shaking before and during the journey